 Not talking about family planning

 If you’re thinking about starting a family, it’s important to discuss it with your gastroenterologist.
-He or she can identify the best strategy for treating your Crohn’s disease during pregnancy.
+They can identify the best strategy for treating your Crohn’s disease during pregnancy.

 “Data suggest that active Crohn’s disease is the most dangerous thing for a baby — not the medications we use to treat it,” Dr. Click says.
 “So always include your doctor in the conversation and make sure everyone is on the same page.”